 31 Do employees’ rights under local employment law differ if a person is deemed to have engaged in misconduct?
 Are there disciplinary or other steps that a company must take when an employee is implicated or suspected of misconduct, such as suspension or in relation to compensation?

-Unless whistleblower protections apply, a company may take any number of disciplinary actions against an employee who has engaged in misconduct, including suspension or termination of contract.
-Public companies have a duty to their shareholders to take action and not turn a blind eye to misconduct.
+Unless whistleblower protections apply, a company may take any number of disciplinary actions against an employee who has engaged in misconduct, including suspension or dismissal.
+US public companies have a duty to their shareholders to take action and not turn a blind eye to misconduct.

 32 Can an employee be dismissed for refusing to participate in an internal investigation?